ChangHwah/DB2Cloud/README.md

-# Database-2-The-Cloud
+# Rubie Entertainment
-Holds final project
+This repo holds a little project of mine to get a better understanding of JavaScript and PHP.